top of page

 Read the volume online at archive.org : View

-The above title page of the famous edition printed in 1772.
-It is one of the earliest printings of one of Chatterton's works in book form and has, apparently, many differences to the various extant copies.
-The question is, how does it compare to Catcott's C53-23 copy, which is shown a little further up the page.
+The above title page of the famous edition printed in 1772 (C53-24), is one of the earliest printings of one of Chatterton's works in book form and has, apparently, many differences to the various extant copies.
+The question is, how does it compare to Catcott's transcript (C53-22), from which it was copied?

 bottom of page